oVirt/ovirt-site/source/feature/subpackages.html.md

 ### Testing

-Build ovirt node project and it should generate the following rpms: ovirt-node-plugin-snmp-logic, ovirt-node-plugin-cim-logic, ovirt-node-lib, ovirt-node-lib-config, ovirt-node- cli-tools, ovirt-node-tui-installer, ovirt-node-tui-setup, ovirt-node-lib-legacy.
+The ovirt-node project will generate the bellow rpms and the ovirt-node-lib and ovirt-node-lib-config (the 'core' of ovirt-node) must be installed without the dependency of **ovirt-node-tui-installer** and **ovirt-node-tui-setup**.

+*   ovirt-node-plugin-snmp-logic
+*   ovirt-node-plugin-cim-logic
+*   ovirt-node-lib
+*   ovirt-node-lib-config
+*   ovirt-node- cli-tools
+*   ovirt-node-tui-installer
+*   ovirt-node-tui-setup
+*   ovirt-node-lib-legacy

 In the end, you could install the 'core' of ovirt-node, like: ovirt-node-lib and ovirt-node-lib-config without the tui subpackages.

 ### Documentation / External references